remix-run/react-router/docs/getting-started/concepts.md

 ## Definitions

 But first, some definitions!
-There are a lot of different ideas around routing from back and front end frameworks.
+There are a lot of different ideas around routing from frontend and backend frameworks.
 Sometimes a word in one context might have different meaning than another.

 Here are some words we use a lot when we talk about React Router.
 The rest of this guide will go into more detail on each one.